philanderson888/course-notes/Cyber/Cyber/README.md

               filtered

                       when a nmap scan returns a status of 'filtered' on a port this indicates that the port is being blocked by a firewall

+             open/filtered

+                      the ports are not responding so it's impossible to tell if the ports are open or filtered

               unfiltered